mmsaki/portfolio-website/posts/state of afro radio.md

 ## State of Afro Radio

-It's been a while since I put pen to paper, but today is August 29th and I'm feeling inspired!
+It's been a while since I put pen to paper, but today i'm feeling inspired!
 Next month marks my birthday, and as I look back on my life so far, I'm grateful for the times I've pushed through tough situations and maintained a relatively organized life.
 But I know I can still do better, and that means no more engaging in activities that don't benefit me.
 Here's to a new chapter and a fresh start!

 I'm determined to make the rest of the year my best yet!
 I want to enjoy my time more, connect with friends (even if I don't have many), and plan my days with purpose.
 Sure, I get excited and sometimes that energy can be overwhelming, but I won't let it stop me from pursuing my ideas, plans, and business goals.
 I'm taking control and making this my year.